A Boater’s Guide to Waterline Marina Resort

 Did you find the resort amenities worked well for your entourage?

 My family loved the food at Eliza Ann’s Coastal Kitchen.
 Logan behind the bar is a great mixologist and host.
 Brunch was amazing.
 When it comes to the marina, Patty really assumes the role of dock master perfectly, and she’s so hospitable and helpful.
-Having access to bicycles on AMI is a treat, as well as transportation to the beach club.
+Having access to bicycles on AMI is a treat, as well as transportation.
 We loved hanging out at the pool, and it’s nice that there are games in the shade for the kids.

 Were you able to explore Anna Maria Island?